 The Record Label's Role in the Music Industry

-Marketing is one of a record label’s most important functions, as public awareness of the brand is the way that they make their money.
-Record label logos and their contact information once figured prominently in the center of vinyl records, which is how labels such as Arista, Capitol and Epic became household names.
+Marketing is one of a record label’s most important functions, as public awareness of the brand is the way they make money.
+Record label logos and their contact information once figured prominently in the center of vinyl records, which is how labels such as Arista, Capitol, and Epic became household names.

 Major record labels offer deals to the world’s most successful music artists.
-These record labels, such as Sony and Universal Music Group, own their distribution networks that put the music of the artists they sign to exclusive contracts in the hands of the millions of consumers sometimes in a matter of hours or days.
-They sign a range of agreements with their artists, including licensing and distribution agreements, which give them significant cuts of the artist's earnings worldwide.
-Major record labels may also own sub-labels that specialize in publishing, recording and promoting various music genres such as country, Latin, jazz and hip-hop.
+These record labels, such as Sony and Universal Music Group, own distribution networks that put the music of the artists they sign to exclusive contracts in the hands of the millions of consumers sometimes in a matter of days or even hours.

 Often with barely enough money to keep their office lights on, independent, or “indie,” record labels sit on the cutting edge of the music scene, giving low-paying deals to up-and-coming artists, which help them become known.
-These indie record labels are known as such because they are independent companies that do not have a corporate backer.
+These indie record labels are known as such because they are independent companies without corporate backers.

-Depending on the structure of the contract, record labels may also have the ability to set the amount of money their artists earn.
-While the relationship between an artist and their record label is generally mutually beneficial, there is always the possibility of that relationship becoming a contentious one.
-The more successful an artist, the greater his ability to re-negotiate his contract to include more favorable terms.
+Depending on the contract structure, record labels may also have the ability to set the amount of money their artists earn.
+While the relationship between an artist and their record label is most often mutually beneficial, there is always the possibility of that relationship becoming contentious.
+The more successful artists get, the greater their ability to renegotiate contracts to include more favorable terms.